Skip to content

 From the Americas to Europe to Asia and Africa

-Anderson discusses the nationalist movements led by “creole classes”–local-born persons of Spanish dissent–in Latin American societies.
-Since they shared the same language and cultural practices with European imperial rulers, they could easily revolt against the European colonisers and form new nations.
+Anderson discusses the nationalist movements led by “creole classes”–local-born persons of Spanish descent–in Latin American societies.
+Since they shared the same language and cultural practices as European imperial rulers, they could easily revolt against the European colonisers and form new nations.

-With the establishment of nation-states in the Americas, Anderson notes that between 1820 and 1920, new nationalist republics began to dot all over Europe–replacing old monarchies with new nation-states.
+With the establishment of nation-states in the Americas, Anderson notes that between 1820 and 1920, new nationalist republics began to emerge throughout Europe, replacing old monarchies with new nation-states.

 Yes, according to Anderson, language played a critical role in the process.
 Finally, Anderson turns to the “last wave” of nationalism in Africa and Asia after World War II.
-Young and revolutionary elites of the colonised societies now began to challenge the colonial empire and sought to create new nation-states.
+Young and revolutionary elites in colonised societies began to challenge the colonial empire and sought to create new nation-states.

-With the end of the Second World War, the British Empire began to withdraw from its former colonies, transferring–almost in volatility–the power to the new postcolonial elites.
+With the end of the Second World War, the British Empire began to withdraw from its former colonies, transferring power almost in a matter of volatility to the new postcolonial elites.

 In much the same way, since the end of the eighteenth century nationalism has undergone a process of modulation and adaptation, according to different eras, political regimes, economies and social structures.
 The ‘imagined community’ has, as a result, spread out to every conceivable contemporary society.